-whether the financial product attains the
+whether the financial product attains the environmental or social characteristics that they promote.

 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?